 1960s was also the time when the FBI was being led by the controversial and infamous, J. Edgar Hoover, who introduced COINTELPRO, short for “Counterintelligence Program”, to disrupt and discredit domestic political organizations.
 COINTELPRO included a series of mostly illegal and unethical programs that aimed at surveillance and infiltration to disrupt and “neutralize” the left, including subversive individuals and groups, ranging from communists to feminists to civil rights activists.
 These also included psychological warfare to discredit the groups and individuals by harassment, forging documents, and planting false reports in the media.

-Hoover believed that Black Panthers were a threat, and COINTELPRO began targetting them from 1969.
-This is when Seberg’s involvement with the Party landed her on FBI’s radar, who immediately began tapping her phone-calls, illegally.
+Hoover believed that Black Panthers were a threat, and COINTELPRO began targetting them in 1969.
+This is when Seberg’s involvement with the Party landed her on the FBI’s radar, which immediately began tapping her phone calls illegally.
 She was also stalked, and her house under constant surveillance.
 But things got a whole lot darker when the FBI planted a rumour in the press claiming that the then-pregnant Seberg was expecting a child from a Black Panther activist, and not her then-husband, Gairy.
-The rumours were picked up by Newsweek and Los Angeles Times and published.
+The rumors were picked up by Newsweek and Los Angeles Times and published.
 This led to a disturbed Seberg, prematurely giving birth to her daughter, Nina, who passed away two days later.

-Seberg discredited the rumours by having an open-casket funeral for Nina, where people came to see the colour of the child.
-She never really recovered from the trauma caused by this entire incident, and fell deep into depression, and eventually became suicidal.
+Seberg discredited the rumors by having an open-casket funeral for Nina, where people came to see the color of the child.
+She never really recovered from the trauma caused by this entire incident, fell deep into depression, and eventually became suicidal.
 In 1979, Seberg went missing for 10 days before she was found dead in the back of her car, wrapped in a blanket, along with a note to her son.
-Though it wasn’t completely proven, the police ruled it as probable suicide.
-Roman Gairy, her former husband, called a press conference after her death, and blamed the FBI for it, as her mental health deteriorated because of their actions, which is, of course, true.
+Though it wasn’t completely proven, the police ruled it as a probable suicide.
+Roman Gairy, her former husband, called a press conference after her death and blamed the FBI for it, as her mental health deteriorated because of their actions, which is, of course, true.

 The story of Jean Seberg’s short and tragic life is haunting and deeply agonizing.
-More so because in many ways it parallels the current times, with far-right wing extremism and the way A.I. can be used in to exploit people.
-‘Seberg’, then, is a step in the right direction.
-Kristen Stewart brilliantly captures Seberg, both at her best and at her worst, but it is the movie’s treatment of her, as more of a plot device than a subject, that makes it a missed opportunity.
-Despite that, I would recommend ‘Seberg’ as it marks one of Stewart’s finest, and also brings to Jean Seberg to life.
+More so because, in many ways, it parallels the current times, with far-right wing extremism and the way A.I. can be used to exploit people.
+‘Seberg,’ then, is a step in the right direction.
+Kristen Stewart brilliantly captures Seberg, both at her best and at her worst, but it is the movie’s treatment of her as more of a plot device than a subject that makes it a missed opportunity.
+Despite that, I would recommend ‘Seberg’ as it marks one of Stewart’s finest and also brings Jean Seberg to life.

 Read More: Upcoming Kristen Stewart Movies